If you know your four-letter type, you can find your detailed profile below.

 It also suggests that every person has a preference for one of these functions (more details on Carl Jung’s theory here).

-Later Isabel Briggs Myers and Katharine Cook Briggs — none of them a psychologist — expanded on Jung’s theory, suggesting that there are 16 possible personality types (the list and links to detailed personality portraits can be found below).
+Later, Isabel Briggs Myers and Katharine Cook Briggs — none of them a psychologist — expanded on Jung’s theory.
+They suggested that there are 16 possible personality types (see above).

 Over the years, more and more psychologists and researchers explored the subject and added their observations.
 Today, we have a plethora of books on the 16 types, and several personality assessments exist.